nthnklssn/GuelphCourseSelector/README.md

 To run the program just type:

+    python webadvisorScript.py
-    python webadvisorScript.py in the terminal
+in the terminal.

 Values such as username, passwords and course detailes can be hardcoded for speed/ testing.
 Uncomment line 49 in the web_utils file for the program to be functional otherwise it is just for demo purposes.